fmagesty/shopping-list/README.md

 todo/styles:

-- Everything. there is no style yet. for now its every feature on the same line and make sure everything works
+- Everything. there is no style yet. for now its every feature on the same row and make sure everything works